VitorLelis/VitorLelis/README.md

 [![Email](https://img.shields.io/badge/-VITOR%20LELIS-EA4335?style=for-the-badge&logo=gmail&logoColor=white)](mailto:vitorll909@gmail.com)

   ## About me
-  Born and raised in Brazil 🇧🇷 where I lived for 20 years

-  Came to Portugal 🇵🇹 to learn and get new experiences
+ Born and raised in Brazil, where I lived for 20 years, I moved to Portugal to gain new experiences and pursue my education.

-  ## Education
-  Getting my Masters degree in Software Engineering 💻 at University of Minho

-  ## Other info
-  I'm an Mentor in [Coder Dojo Braga](https://github.com/coderdojobraga) where I help kids around 7 and 17 years old to learn how to programm
+I am currently a Software Engineering student at the University of Minho, where I have acquired a strong foundation in general programming, software development and code testing.
+I am also pursuing a master's degree with a specialization in Lexical Engineering and Formal Methods of Programming.

-  I've also took part at the students association of Software Engineering, [CeSIUM](https://github.com/cesium),  where I enter as a Collaborator, took the position of Director of the Pedagogical Departament, then Treasurer and finally the position of President
+My involvement in the student association of Software Engineering, [CeSIUM](https://github.com/cesium), has been extensive.
+I began as a Collaborator, advanced to Director of the Pedagogical Department, then served as Treasurer and ultimately held the position of President.

+In addition, I volunteer at [Coder Dojo Braga](https://github.com/coderdojobraga), where I mentor children aged 7 to 17 in programming and application development.

-  Finally, I am an Student Athlete for the University of Minho Swimming Team 🏊‍♂️
+As a student athlete, I represent the University of Minho Swimming Team, competing at the National University Level.

+Feel free to contact me for any collaborations or opportunities!

   ## Programming Skills